DummerGoki/Midnight/README.md

-# Midnight
+# What is Midnight?

-This is a powerful nukebot that is coming soon!
+This is a nukebot for discord

+# Project Status: Coming soon